harryanon/r0ak/README.md

 ### Motivation

 The Windows kernel is a rich environment in which hundreds of drivers execute on a typical system, and where thousands of variables containing global state are present.
-For advanced troubleshooting, IT experts will typically use tools such as the Windows Debugger (WinDbg), SysInternals tools, or write their own.
+For advanced troubleshooting, IT experts will typically use tools such as the Windows Debugger (WinDbg), SysInternals Tools, or write their own.
 Unfortunately, usage of these tools is getting increasingly hard, and they are themselves limited by their own access to Windows APIs and exposed features.

 Some of today's challenges include: